-- 8.1 Wherever possible a person in a Step-up Step-down unit should be responsible for looking after and taking their own medicines independently or with assistance as needed.
+- 8.1 Wherever possible a person in a care home should be responsible for looking after and taking their own medicines independently or with assistance as needed.
 The level of assistance required will have been assessed and further information for assistance is covered in the section (levels of support) below.
-This section covers only medicines that are administered by a route which falls within the core competencies of care workers. - 8.2 Details of current medication are determined from the most accurate sources as possible preferably the GP surgery or a medicines administration sheet produced by the pharmacist at the time of dispensing the current medicines. - 8.3 PLEASE NOTE: Step-up Step-down units owned by Central Bedfordshire utilise the EMAR system (Electronic Medication Recording system).
-The EMAR system is used to record all medication administration information and can be retrieved, and reports produced. - 8.4 All support workers must be clear about the level of support they are to provide for each individual.
+This section covers only medicines that are administered by a route which falls within the core competencies of care workers. - 8.2 Details of current medication are determined from the most accurate sources as possible preferably the GP surgery or a medicines administration sheet produced by the pharmacist at the time of dispensing the current medicines. - 8.3 PLEASE NOTE: Care Homes owned by Central Bedfordshire utilise the EMAR system (Electronic Medication Recording system).
+The EMAR system is used to record all medication administration information and can be retrieved, and reports produced. - 8.4 All residential workers must be clear about the level of support they are to provide for each individual.
 The person must have a risk assessment to establish what the likely problems are with their medicines and how these problems will be overcome.
 The level of support is documented in the care plan.